girlscript/winter-of-contributing/Cyber_Security/Week_3/Cybersecurity: 3 Computer Viruses? #1671.md

 ```

 One of the ideal methods by which viruses spread is through emails, opening the attachment in the email,
 visiting an infected website can cause the virus to spread to your system.
 It can also spread while
 connecting with already infected removable storage devices, such as USB drives.

+Once a computer is infected with virus it can't be removed, only the further damage can be prevented
+virus disguises itself as executable files or folder, as soon as you run or open these files or folders
+your computer is infected.

+In case of USB drives the common Virus is the Resident Virus, it stays hidden inside an USB and as soon
+plug-in the USB it gets stored in the system memory and the next time you boot your system it enters the BIOS
+and corrupts the whole OS.

 ```
 <hr>